Marcus-K-Thorsen/Marcus_K_Thorsen_System_Integration/25._GitHub_Webhooks/README.md

 - Watch your terminal where the Node.js or Python server is running.
 You should see the webhook payload printed out.

 ---

-## Summary

-- Webhooks let GitHub notify your server in real time when events happen.
-- Use the provided Node.js or Python server to receive and print webhook payloads.
-- Use ngrok to expose your local server to GitHub.
-- Set up the webhook in your GitHub repo settings using your ngrok URL.